LDSSA/batch-students/guides/ldssa-workflow.md

 ![Open exercise notebook](/media/jupyter_error_red.png "Open exercise notebook")

-You will also see a message about the update of the jupyter notebook, you can ignore it.

 ### 3.3 Solve the Exercise Notebook

 After you have studied the Learning Notebook, do the exercises in the Exercise notebook.
 The notebook has cells where you should write your solutions followed by cells with tests for the solutions.
 The tests are series of `assert` statements.
 If all the asserts pass, that is if you don't get an `AssertionError` or any other kind of error, your solution is correct.